 If you’re interested in the CPCM certification program, complete and submit your application along with:

-- Your college/university transcripts or written waiver request.
+- Your college/university transcripts.

 - Your work experience (CV, resume, or employer records).